14 Amazing Street Art Murals That Paint Florida

 Florida artists and historians have taken art to the street, creating outdoor art galleries that provide a sense of place -- and fantastic vacation photos.

-Bold and bright, these public murals can be found in unexpected and surprising places: the backs of buildings, alleys, parking garages and hidden staircases.
+Bold and bright, these public street art murals can be found in unexpected and surprising places: the backs of buildings, alleys, parking garages and hidden staircases.

-In the heart of Miami’s emerging arts district, this outdoor museum of street art spans six buildings on Northwest 2nd Avenue, between Northwest 25th and Northwest 26th streets, with murals by some of the world’s most famous graffiti artists, including Shepard Fairey, Retna, Aiko, Invader, Futura and Ron English.
-Tour companies like Wynwood Art Walk offer one-hour, $20 guided walks through the space.
+In the heart of Miami’s emerging arts district, this outdoor museum of street art murals spans six buildings on Northwest 2nd Avenue, between Northwest 25th and Northwest 26th streets, with murals by some of the world’s most famous graffiti artists, including Shepard Fairey, Retna, Aiko, Invader, Futura and Ron English.
+Tour companies like Wynwood Art Walk offer one-hour, $20 guided walks through the Wynwood Walls.

 Florida’s largest public mural stretches 12,000 feet and took three years to complete on the side of an industrial building on Adamo Drive at the south entrance of the historic neighborhood of Ybor City.
 Between 17th and 19th streets on Adamo Drive, the two-block mural produced under the artistic direction of Michael Parker tells the story of the historic district’s past, present and future.
 Also in Ybor City, the “Viva Ybor” mural on 7th Avenue is a colorful celebration of the same neighborhood.
 For a list of tours go to www.yborcityonline.com.